latolukasz/beeorm-doc/docs/guide/dirty_channel.md

 or removed we must send request to elastic search with the newest user data.
-First we need to define [redis stream and consumer group](/guide/event_broker.html#registering-streams) that will be used to store and consume events publish by BeORM every time user entity is changed:
+First we need to define [redis stream and consumer group](/guide/event_broker.html#registering-streams) that will be used to store and consume events publish by BeeORM every time user entity is changed:

 <code-group>
 <code-block title="code">